SalemDalvi/Undazomen-Zip-Bomb/README.md

 - RAM gets obliterated
 - System processes grind to a halt

-It's not malicious - it's just mathematical brutality.
 The computer dutifully follows the compression instructions, unaware it's being asked to materialize terabytes from kilobytes.

 ### Why This Beats Old-School Zipbombs